revbayes/revbayes.github.io/tutorials/chromo/index.md

 An example of stochastic character mapping applied to chromosome number evolution using RevBayes.
-Shown is the marginal maximum a posteriori chromosome evolution history of *Aristolochia* using the simple ChromEvol analysis from the section titled {% ref chromevolexample %}.
+Shown is the marginal maximum a posteriori chromosome evolution history of *Aristolochia* using the simple ChromEvol analysis from the section {% ref chromevolexample %}.
 {% endfigcaption %}
 {% endfigure %}